khalillab/large-cage/README.md

 The default parameters are defined on top of the `src/large_cage/agent.py` file, and can be overriden in two ways:

-* From the script launching the simulation (see the `src/simulation.py` for an example, only a few parameters)
+* From the script launching the simulation (see the help message of the `src/simulation.py` script for examples, only a few parameters)
-* By changing the `parameters.py` file and using the `--override-parameters` option of the `src/simulation.py` script
+* By changing the `src/parameters.py.bak` file, renaming it to `src/parameters.py` and using the `--override-parameters` option of the `src/simulation.py` script

 It is NOT advisable to change the parameters inside the `src/large_cage/agent.py` file manually, unless the changes are being committed to version control.
-Also note that if the `--override-parameters` option is used, then the parameters written in the `src/parameters.py` file have priority over those provided in the command line.
+Also note that if the `--override-parameters` option is used, then the parameters written in the `src/parameters.py` file have priority over those provided via the command line.